HaywireInteractive/OnAllFronts-Public/README.md

 # Phases

 Currently this is a hobby project, so it's unclear how far it'll go.
 Therefore, the project is broken into multiple phases.
+For current status, see [Project Tracker](https://github.com/users/LeroyTechnologies/projects/1).

 ## Phase 1: Single-player